Zach McKinstry Player Props: Tigers vs. Rays

-Zach McKinstry -- with a slugging percentage of .182 in his past 10 games (including zero home runs) -- will be in action for the Detroit Tigers against the Tampa Bay Rays, with Aaron Civale on the hill, on August 5 at 1:10 PM ET.
+Zach McKinstry -- with an on-base percentage of .171 in his past 10 games, 134 points lower than his season-long percentage -- will be in action for the Detroit Tigers versus the Tampa Bay Rays, with Tyler Glasnow on the hill, on August 6 at 1:40 PM ET.

 Zach McKinstry Game Info & Props vs. the Rays